Falls Creek (Delaware River tributary)

-Falls Creek is a tributary of the Delaware River wholly contained in Bridgeton Township, Bucks County, Pennsylvania in the United States.
+Falls Creek, also known as High Falls Creek, is a tributary of the Delaware River wholly contained in Bridgeton Township, Bucks County, Pennsylvania in the United States.
 The creek boasts the highest falls in Bucks County.

 Statistics

 Falls Creek was entered into the Geographic Names Information System on 1 February 1990 as identification number 1202458.
 Its length is approximately 1.4 mi, the elevation at the source is 535 ft and at the mouth is 140 ft.
 The average slope is about 282 feet per mile, or 52 meters per kilometer.
 However, the stretch through the falls is about 2040 ft (0.386 mi) in length with a drop of about 300 ft, so the slope in that region is about 750 feet per mile or 146 meters per kilometer.

 Course

-Falls Creek rises with Pennsylvania State Game Lands Number 56 to the west and Ringing Rocks County Park to the northeast.
-The creek flows for a very short distance to the east then turns north where it receives a tributary from the right, then continues north until it drains into the Pennsylvania Canal (Delaware Division).
-Just a short distance from the canal, it passes over High Falls, the highest falls in Bucks County.
+Falls Creek rises with Pennsylvania State Game Lands Number 56 to the west and Ringing Rocks Park to the northeast.
+The creek flows for a very short distance to the east then turns north where it receives a tributary from the right, then continues north until it flows under the Delaware Canal and then empties into the Delaware River.
+Just a short distance from the canal, it passes over High Falls, the highest waterfall in Bucks County.